What is Purim? - NewsBreak

 The name Purim has Persian origins and means “lots.”
 The naming of the holiday comes from a section of the Book of Esther in which Haman drew lots to determine what date all the Jews in Persia would be killed.

-The biblical story for the holiday of Purim is the Book of Esther , known as the Scroll of Esther, which recounts the events in Persia that led to the saving of the Jewish people, with Queen Esther convincing Persia’s King Ahasuerus to stop Haman’s plot.It’s not too late for spring break travel deals
+The biblical story for the holiday of Purim is the Book of Esther , known as the Scroll of Esther, which recounts the events in Persia that led to the saving of the Jewish people, with Queen Esther convincing Persia’s King Ahasuerus to stop Haman’s plot.Historic Oklahoma Theatre looks to be reimagined for future generations

 The observance of the holiday is preceded by the Fast of Esther.
 Traditionally, Jews aged 13 and over fast from dusk until dawn before the beginning of Purim.